CoreMedia/ckeditor-plugins/packages/ckeditor5-coremedia-general-richtext-support/README.md

 CKEditor 5 will get all elements and attributes removed, which cannot be created by the installed CKEditor 5 editing features.
 This may be a desired behavior, though.

+## Source Editing

+The CKEditor Team recommends enabling the Source Editing feature if using GHS.
+As GHS is the base technology for GRS, the same recommendation applies here.

+**Special Note on Content Links and Content Blob Links (Images):** Links are represented in a way, so that CoreMedia Studio understands them.
+Thus, a link to a content with ID `2` is represented as `content/2`.
+Similar to that, Content Blob references are expressed as: `content/2#properties.data`.

+Users may be more used to the more verbose Unified API (UAPI) format.
+For the examples above this would be:

+* `coremedia:///cap/content/2`
+* `coremedia:///cap/blob/content/2#data`

+As convenience in Source Editing, both formats are understood.
+Note though, that when closing Source Editing, the links will be transformed to the CoreMedia Studio format.
+Thus, when opening Source Editing the next time, you will see `content/2` again, for example.

 ## Pitfall: Customizing Default Data-Processing